Will ‘Fantastic Beasts 2’ Feature Gay Romance Involving Jude Law’s Dumbledore, Johnny Depp’s Grindelwald?

 Fantastic Beasts 2 has roped in Jude Law to play a young Albus Dumbledore.
-The beloved Hogwarts school headmaster of the Harry Potter series is a transfiguration professor in the sequel to Fantastic Beasts and Where to Find Them, which is set 70 years before Harry Potter attends Hogwarts.
+The beloved Hogwarts School headmaster of the Harry Potter series is a transfiguration professor in the sequel to Fantastic Beasts and Where to Find Them, which is set 70 years before Harry Potter attends Hogwarts.

-Unlike Harry Potter movies and books’ character, Jude Law’s Dumbledore could be openly gay in Fantastic Beasts 2.
+Unlike the Harry Potter movies and books’ character, Jude Law’s Dumbledore could be openly gay in Fantastic Beasts 2.
 Almost a decade ago, the Harry Potter series creator, J.K.
-Rowling, outed the character, saying that she always thought Dumbledore as gay.
+Rowling, outed the character, saying that she always thought of Dumbledore as gay.

 At the time, she also talked about Dumbledore and Gellert Grindelwald’s relationship.
 J.K.
 Rowling said that Dumbledore was “very drawn” to the brilliant Grindelwald, but his love ended in “great tragedy” when he discovered, to his horror, that the charming wizard was more interested in the Dark Arts than a good act.

-She also said that Grindelwald “horribly, terribly” let Dumbledore down, adding that falling in love could blind everyone to an extent.
+She also said that Grindelwald “horribly, terribly” let Dumbledore down, adding that falling in love could blind anyone to an extent.

 Harry Potter’s mentor did not appear in the first movie of the five-part Fantastic Beasts franchise.
 On the other hand, his rival, played by Johnny Depp, made a brief appearance.
 In the sequel, the younger Dumbledore is set to make a grand entrance, while his former crush is expected to discard his cameo tag and occupy the foreground as the chief antagonist.

-As the Fantastic Beasts’ movies are set decades before the Harry Potter series, it is possible that the sequel might explore Dumbledore and Grindelwald’s short-lived friendship — the time when the former fell in love with the dark wizard.
+As the Fantastic Beasts’ movies are set decades before the Harry Potter series, it is possible that the sequel might explore Dumbledore and Grindelwald’s short-lived friendship, when the former fell in love with the dark wizard.

 A toast to our Dumbledore! pic.twitter.com/3Np0UVBOiM